NotCompsky/tagem/README.md

 ## Configuration

+### Mandatory

+You must set up a MySQL/MariaDB database for this project, using the commands [here](utils/src/init.sql).

 ### Optional

 You'll probably want to add the [scripts](scripts/) directory to your `PATH` environmental variable, or perhaps just copy the scripts to `/usr/local/bin`.